Getting Ready to Play:

 - Walk or run a few steps in your shoes.
 They should be comfortable.

 - Learn to return lobs correctly.
 Never back up on your heels.
 Instead, turn around and go back to get to the ball.
-Serious head injuries can occur if you fall backwards.
+Serious head injuries can occur if you fall backward.

 - After playing, you may want to do a little stretching or take a slow walk home.
 This will help lower your body temperature and bring your heart rate slowly back to normal.